RosettaCommons/documentation/SEWING.md

 3. **Complete filter** - Generate a centroid pose from the Assembly and run user defined complete filters.
 If any fail, go back to step 1.
 Skipped if skip_filters=true.
 4. **Refine** - Generate a full-atom pose from the Assembly and do a refinement step.
 Refinement is carried out by running a FastRelax mover with coordinate constraints and centroid minimization (in the future, this may change to a allow use of a sub-mover for refinement).

 Currently, this mover is only accessible via RosettaScripts.
+**Note that due to the fact that RosettaScripts uses the standard Rosetta Job Distributor, an input PDB is required (using the standard -s/-l flags).
+This PDB will be ignored.**

-An example tag is below:
+An example RosettaScripts tag is below:

 ```
 <RandomAssemblyMover